lev2pr0/publicDLreport/README.md

 ## Purpose

-Microsoft currently provides limited reporting on providing insights into Public Distribution Lists.
-Given the potential risks associated with external senders posing as threat actors (phishing, whaling, and other social engineering tactics) or compromised business partners (business email compromise attacks), a proactive approach to risk management is essential.
+Public distribution lists are open to external senders who pose a risk to the organization due to the occurrence of phishing, whaling, and other social engineering tactics.
+Additionally, compromised business partners (business email compromise attacks) can also be a concern.
+Therefore, a proactive approach to risk management is crucial, even if the group is limited to specific senders.
 <br></br>
 To address these challenges, this script is designed to automate the generation of a report of members for Distribution Lists open to external senders in Microsoft 365’s Exchange Online or on-premises Exchange servers.
 <br></br>